macaw-cad/react-jss-typescript-starter/samples/react-typescript/README.md

 - Docker container completely configurable using environment variables
 - extensive documentation

-## Why did you build this starter kit?
+## Why did we build this starter kit?
 This is our way of giving back to the community, and a great way to show our customers and potential new employees our vision on Sitecore development.

 ## Getting connected to Sitecore
 Rename the file `sitecore/config/react-jss-typescript-starter.config` to `my-first-jss-app.config` and make the required changes as described [here](https://jss.sitecore.com/docs/getting-started/app-deployment#step-1-configure-your-apps-site-and-host-name):